frazier-at-cpcc/subnetting-essentials/final.md

   - Class B: `/16` (255.255.0.0)
   - Class C: `/24` (255.255.255.0)

-**Example: Using Subnet Masks in Practice**
+> **Example: Using Subnet Masks in Practice**
+>

-Suppose you have an IP address `192.168.1.10` with a default Class C subnet mask of `255.255.255.0`.
+>Suppose you have an IP address `192.168.1.10` with a default Class C subnet mask of `255.255.255.0`.
 To determine which part of the address represents the network and which part represents the host:
+>

-- **Network Portion:** The first three octets (`192.168.1`) represent the network.
+> - **Network Portion:** The first three octets (`192.168.1`) represent the network.
-- **Host Portion:** The last octet (`.10`) represents the host.
+> - **Host Portion:** The last octet (`.10`) represents the host.
+>

-Thus, the network address for `192.168.1.10` would be `192.168.1.0`, and the broadcast address would be `192.168.1.255`.
+> Thus, the network address for `192.168.1.10` would be `192.168.1.0`, and the broadcast address would be `192.168.1.255`.
+>

-Default subnet masks play a crucial role in determining the size and structure of networks.
+> Default subnet masks play a crucial role in determining the size and structure of networks.
 Understanding how subnet masks divide IP addresses into network and host portions helps in the design and implementation of efficient and scalable networks.

 ---